Turkish alphabet: Early reform proposals and alternate scripts

 The earliest known Turkic alphabet is the Orkhon script, also known as the Old Turkic alphabet, the first surviving evidence of which dates from the 7th century.
 In general, Turkic languages have been written in a number of different alphabets including Uyghur, Cyrillic, Arabic, Greek, Latin, and some other Asiatic writing systems.

 Nutuk, a speech in Turkish, here printed in Arabic script.

 Ottoman Turkish was written using a Turkish form of the Arabic script for over 1,000 years.
-It was poorly suited to write works that incorporated a great deal of Arabic and Persian vocabulary as their spellings were largely unphonetic and thus had to be memorized.
-This created a significant barrier of entry as only highly formal and prestige versions of Turkish were top heavy in Arabic and Persian vocabulary.
-Not only would students have trouble predicting the spellings of certain Arabic and Persian words, but some of these words were so rarely used in common speech that their spellings would not register in the collective conscious of students.
-However, it was much better suited to the Turkish part of the vocabulary.
-Although Ottoman Turkish was never formally standardized by a decree of law, words of Turkic origin largely had de facto systematic spelling rules associated with them which made it easier to read and write.
+It was structured to facilitate works that incorporated a great deal of Arabic and Persian vocabulary, as their spellings were etymological and preserved original roots.
+This created a specific learning curve, as highly formal and prestige versions of Turkish were densely packed with Arabic and Persian vocabulary.
+Not only would students need to learn the spellings of certain Arabic and Persian words, but some of these words were so specialized in literary speech that their spellings remained restricted to scholarly circles.
+However, it functioned differently regarding the Turkish part of the vocabulary.
+Although Ottoman Turkish was never formally standardized by a decree of law, words of Turkic origin followed consistent orthographic patterns over time which provided a framework for reading and writing.
 On the rare occasion a Turkic word had irregular spelling that had to be memorized, there was often a dialectal or historic phonetic rationale that would be validated by observing the speech of eastern dialects, Azeri, and Turkmen.
 Whereas Arabic is rich in consonants but poor in vowels, Turkish is the opposite; the script was thus inadequate at distinguishing certain Turkish vowels and the reader was forced to rely on context to differentiate certain words.
 The introduction of the telegraph in the 19th century exposed further weaknesses in the Arabic script, although this was buoyed to some degree by advances in the printing press and Ottoman Turkish keyboard typewriters.